 See also: Slider, SliderCurrentValueBackgroundColor, SliderCurrentValueTextColor, SliderMinAndMaxBackgroundColor.

-A comma-separated list or range of users that have manager privileges, and a more extended access to the application, such as updating it.
+A comma-separated list or range of users that have manager privileges, and a more extended access to the application, such as updating it and the ability to manage its database data.

 See also: DBUsers, Managers, Users.